Top Schools with PsyD Programs in Washington

 If you are searching for a terminal degree program in the field of psychology, you may have options including the PsyD (Doctor of Psychology), the Doctor of Philosophy (PhD) in Psychology, and the Education Specialist degree.
 While academically similar, there are often differences between these degrees – somewhat like different roads, that prospective doctoral students should clarify before embarking on a doctorate in psychology program.
 A doctoral degree such as the Ph.D., Psy.D., and Ed.D. earned from an APA-accredited program may translate into eligibility to sit for the Examination for Professional Practice of Psychology examinations in one’s state.

 What is a PhD in Psychology?

 The PhD in Psychology is a research doctoral degree in psychology.
 Earning a PhD Psychology typically prepares graduates to fulfill the educational requirements for state licensure.
-That said, those who pursue their PhD in psychology may favor academic research or teaching at the university level rather than clinical practice.
+Those who pursue their PhD in psychology may favor academic research or teaching at the college level over clinical practice.

 PsyD Programs vs. Psychology PhD Programs

 Many people ask: Is a PsyD better than a PhD?
 In terms of potentially counseling clients and practicing in a clinical setting, both the PsyD and PhD in Psychology have about equal status.
 Ultimately, your decision may boil down to whether you prefer to learn in a hands on clinical setting or to conduct research.
 Students who earn their PsyD may go down the path of psychologist while a PhD may lead more to research based work.

 Is a PsyD Holder a Doctor?

 It’s important to understand the differences in these programs.
 A person who holds a doctorate degree is often considered a doctor.
 That is, they may refer to themselves as “Dr.” when writing their name.